joecupano/radiodash/README.md

 file to the client.
 The JS code running on the browser will see this and copy the message to the RX window in the browser.

+Future update will include a PIPE for "radio applications" running on the machine to communicate with the Webscoket server.

+## More details

+Within each folder are additional READMEs for further details on those files and how they interact.

 ## License

 Distributed under GPLv2 License.
 See `LICENSE` for more information.